PocketSprite/8bkc-potator/README.rst

 At the moment, this emulator misses any snapshot support, meaning that every time you power down the emulator, you loose all game state.
 The underlying emulator code also seems somewhat wonky, as not all ROMs appear to work.
-I'm not 100% sure about this, as I don't have a SuperVision to check.

 Potator seems to be written by Cal2 & Normmatt, and the version used here is modified by alekmaul.
 Potator seems to be distributed as 'open-source' without specifying a particular license.
 The M6502 CPU core also